AppScreenShots

 6. The Lifestyle Context Shot

-Best for: Lifestyle, social, and travel apps.
+Best for: Lifestyle, social, travel, and food apps.

 7. The Dark Mode Showcase

 A sleek, dark-themed screenshot set.
 Dark mode is visually distinctive in a sea of white-background screenshots and signals premium quality.
+Dark screenshots also tend to stand out in App Store search results where most competitors default to light themes.

 8. The Step-by-Step Flow

-Best for: Complex apps that need explanation.
+Best for: Complex apps that need explanation, habit and productivity apps.

 9. The Comparison Table

 Pit your app against competitors (tastefully).
 Highlight where you win on features, pricing, or ease of use.
+This works best when you have a clear, defensible advantage — a missing feature in competing apps, a significantly lower price, or a superior UX.

-Best for: Apps in competitive categories.
+Best for: Apps in competitive categories like to-do lists, VPNs, or notes apps.

 10. The Minimalist Single-Feature Focus